 In an organisational context the same thing applies but now to a group instead.
 Each person in that group will be asking themselves why they should change.
 They will consider it from their own perspective and will be asking themselves why changing is better than staying put and dealing what is right in front of them today.
 Change resistance comes from failing to have good answers to those questions.
 And the trouble is that resistance is often hard to see clearly.

 Creating a strong desire to change, whether as an individual or a group, is critical.
 It’s an emotional process and so it needs emotional stimuli to make it happen.
-Think about how Greta Thunberg’s actions and the BBC Blue Planet video on plastic have inspired people and created a mass movement.
+Think about how Greta Thunberg’s actions and the BBC Blue Planet video on plastic inspired people and created mass movements.
 Consider how the Martin Luther King “I have a dream” speech moved so many people to want something different.
 These come from an emotional place not a rational one.
-The desire to change becomes compelling and that desire is the fuel that powers change.
+During 2020, the Covid-19 pandemic created one of the biggest and fastest global movements ever, with almost everyone on the planet embracing some form of restrictions.
+In this case, we believed that staying as we were was likely to be catastrophic and the danger was imminent.
+The emotional desire to change is the fuel that powers it.
 If it’s missing then it will be very hard, if not impossible, to make any meaningful progress.